 Piedmont and Nebbiolo.
-The two are as inseparable as Burgundy and Pinot Noir; a noble and longstanding marriage between grape variety and terroir.
-Planted across the Langhe hills to the south and east of the river Tanaro, Nebbiolo is grown to perfection by the best producers, who craftily harness the potential of the superior ‘climats’ (vineyard sites), and then jealously guard their secrets.
-The grape is cultivated – in relatively minuscule volumes – in parts of the US, Australia and New Zealand, but only northern Italy manages to bring out those hauntingly beautiful flavors and aromas.
+The two are as inseparable as Burgundy and Pinot Noir, a noble and longstanding marriage between grape variety and terroir.
+Planted across the Langhe hills to the south and east of the river Tanaro, Nebbiolo is grown to perfection by the best producers, who craftily harness the potential of the superior ‘climats’ (vineyard sites) and then jealously guard their secrets.
+The grape is cultivated – in relatively minuscule volumes – in parts of the US, Australia, and New Zealand.
+Still, only northern Italy manages to bring out those hauntingly beautiful flavors and aromas.

 Yet while collectors (understandably) obsess over the rarest vintages of Barolo and Barbaresco, it is important to remember that Nebbiolo is not the mainstay of Piemontese production.
-The region grows a number of indigenous and characterful varieties across its undulating landscape, including the white grape Arneis.
-The local palate is far more varied, complex, and exciting than initially appears.
-You can enjoy the celebrated wines on a private Piedmont Wine Tour, organized exclusively for you by Cellar Tours
+The region grows several indigenous and characterful varieties across its undulating landscape, including the white grape Arneis.
+As a result, the local palate is far more varied, complex, and exciting than initially appears.
+You can enjoy the celebrated wines on a private Piedmont Wine Tour, organized exclusively for you by Cellar Tours.

 Nevertheless, any discussion about Piedmont’s viticultural traditions must start with Nebbiolo.
 For centuries, the haunting and inimitable Nebbiolo has claimed the title of being the finest red grape of northern Italy.
-The best and most succinct way to sum up the grape would be: “Italy’s answer to Pinot Noir.”
+The best and most succinct way to summarize the grape would be: “Italy’s answer to Pinot Noir.”
 Temperamental, difficult to grow, and very sensitive to terroir, every nuance of aspect and soil will affect how Nebbiolo ripens.
-The best sites produce wines that are full of tannin and acids – in its youth, Nebbiolo can be unattractively astringent and fierce.
+The best sites produce wines full of tannin and acids – Nebbiolo can be unattractively astringent and fierce in its youth.
 The color pigments in the grape skins, called anthocyanins, are relatively sparse in number, but the phenolics are occasionally overwhelming.
 However, long aging, both in cask and bottle, can result in the most seductive red wines on the planet.
-Swirl the glass and you’ll instantly detect aromas of tar, roses, violets, orange peel and chocolate in hotter years.
+Swirl the glass, and you’ll instantly detect aromas of tar, roses, violets, orange peel, and chocolate in hotter years.